Silased/USAJobsAPISearcher/README.md

 # USAJobsAPISearcher
-### The USAJobs Historical API Endpoint no longer accepts location as a search filter, breaking my implementation.
-I will update the script to parse and filter the results after receiving a more generic response.
 Simple PowerShell script that uses a WPF GUI to search USAJobs utilizing their API.
 Allows you to search current jobs and historical.
 I created this primarily to view the frequency of which certain locations would post specific series of jobs historically.
 It currently displays the results using Out-GridView, but may look into better/prettier output options.